 - Pump, bail, or airlift well clean of loosened debris.

-- Mix required biocide with 1.5x hole volume of water and pull down casing.
+- Mix required biocide with 1.5x hole volume of water and place down casing.

 - Clean vessel of chlorine residue by rinsing tank (to prevent adverse reaction).

-- Mix required Redi Clean Acid™ and Redi Clean Acid Activator™ with 1.5x hole volume and pull down casing.
+- Mix required Redi Clean Acid™ and Redi Clean Acid Activator™ with 1.5x hole volume and place down casing.

 - Surge block well for 15 minutes though each 5′ of screen area.